Next Full Moon Walk St. Patrick's Eve at Coldwater 7 PM

 DIRECTIONS: Coldwater Springs is between Minnehaha Park & Fort Snelling, in Minneapolis, just North of the Hwy 55/62 interchange.
 From Hwy 55/Hiawatha, turn East (toward the Mississippi) at 54th Street, take an immediate right, & drive South on the frontage road for 1/2 mile past the parking meterskeep going through the cul-de-sac, past the Coldwater Spring entrance sign and into the free parking lot.

 All welcome.
-Dress warm.
+Dress warm for cold and mud.
 This gathering is free and open to the public.

 Before it was a historic site, Coldwater was a sacred site: Coldwater Springs, 27-acres atop the Mississippi Bluff.
 Support Traditional Cultural Property Recognition for Native Americans.
 Read and sign the petition now.

 KFAI Radio: MinneCulture

 Mini Owe Sni

 Hear John Anfinson of the National Park Service declare "We begin history here in 1820."
 In 1820 U.S. Army troops marched up the Mississippi bluff to Coldwater Springs, assumed control of the land and water, and mined limestone out of the hillside to build Fort Snelling.

 Coldwater Springs has been flowing more than 10,000 years and still flows at 80,000 to 90,000-gallons a day.
 Coldwater is half way between Minnehaha Falls and the confluence of the Mississippi and Minnesota rivers; it is part of the Dakota genesis story and considered sacred.